Grace for Difficult Times

 "He sent a man before them, Joseph, [who] was sold as a slave. ...
 Until the time that his word came to pass, The word of the LORD tested him.
 (Psalm 105:17,19).

 We see that God is interested in sanctifying His people.
 He desires His children to be thoroughly happy in Him.
-As long as we are focused on our own pleasures, we are more like the beasts than God.
+As long as we are focused on our pleasures, we are more like the beasts than God.
 God wants to share His love by raising us up beyond our focus on our own lives.
-Trying times creates this deeper search for meaning in life.
-We all of a sudden remember that there is more to life than just feeding our appetites.
+Trying times create this deeper search for meaning in life.
+We suddenly remember that there is more to life than just feeding our appetites.
 We need to go beyond this and ask how God fits into these troubles.

 "God isn't unnecessarily cruel; He does not enjoy our pain.
-When God encounters us with loneliness, silence, and struggle, He does so because He has an unimaginable pleasure for us: in our suffering He reveals His goodness.
+When God encounters us with loneliness, silence, and struggle, He does so because He has an unimaginable pleasure for us: in our suffering, He reveals His goodness.
 He wants us to revel in His glorious love.
-And it is in the midst of darkness that the brightness of His love shines with startling intensity."
+And in the midst of darkness, the brightness of His love shines with startling intensity."
 The Cry of the Soul by Allender and Longman, p.
 238.

 Every good thing bestowed and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation, or shifting shadow.
 James 1.17